Steps In A Misdemeanor DUI Case

 San Mateo DUI Defense Lawyers

 At Ahmed & Sukaram, our San Mateo DUI defense lawyers have the skills and knowledge necessary to defend your DUI case in the State of California.
 If you are charged with DUI in the State of California, contact the dynamic legal team of Ahmed & Sukaram immediately.
 We are ready to fight for you and your family-no matter how serious the DUI charges are against you.
-You are not alone-call Ahmed & Sukaram today at 877-337-0697 or email us through this site in order to set up a no obligation consultation.
+You are not alone-call Ahmed & Sukaram, Attorneys at Law today at 866-477-0965 or email us through this site in order to set up a no obligation consultation.
 If you prefer to video chat, please connect with us using Skype at Nafiz.Ahmed59.